Madrid: Climate

-Madrid has a Mediterranean climate (Köppen Csa) with continental influences in the western half of the city transitioning to a semi-arid climate (BSk) in the eastern half.
+Madrid has a cold semi-arid climate (Köppen BSk), transitioning to a Mediterranean climate (Csa) in the western half.
+Madrid's climate has continental influences.

 Winters are cool due to its altitude, which is approximately 667 m above sea level and distance from the moderating effect of the sea.
-While mostly sunny, rain, sporadic snowfalls and frequent frosts can occur between December and February with cooler temperatures particularly during the night and mornings as cold winds blow into the city from surrounding mountains.
-Summers are hot and sunny, in the warmest month, July, average temperatures during the day range from 32 to 34 C depending on location, with maxima commonly climbing over 35 C and occasionally up to 40 °C during the frequent heat waves.
-Due to Madrid's altitude and dry climate, humidity is low and diurnal ranges are often significant, particularly on sunny winter days when the temperature rises in the afternoon before rapidly plummeting after nightfall.
+While mostly sunny, rain, sporadic snowfalls and frequent frosts can occur between December and February with cooler temperatures particularly during the night and mornings as cold winds blow into Madrid from surrounding mountains.
+Summers are hot and sunny.
+In the warmest month, July, average daytime temperatures range from 32 to 34 C depending on location, with maxima commonly climbing over 35 C and occasionally up to 40 °C during the frequent heat waves.
+Due to Madrid's altitude and dry climate, humidity is low.
+Diurnal ranges are often significant, particularly on sunny winter days when the temperature rises in the afternoon before rapidly plummeting after nightfall.
 Madrid is among the sunniest capital cities in Europe.